NVIDIA/aistore/docs/getting_started.md

 #### Minimal container-based Deployment

-This option has the unmatched convenience of requiring an absolute minimum time and resources - please see this [README](/deploy/prod/docker/compose/README.md) for details.
+This option has the unmatched convenience of requiring an absolute minimum time and resources.
+See [Minimal Compose deployment](#minimal-compose-deployment) above and the Compose [README](/deploy/prod/docker/compose/README.md) for details.

 #### Testing your cluster